WayneGoosen/azure-streamlit-poc/app/README.md

-# Streamlit Docker
+# Deploy Streamlit using Docker 🐳

-This is a Dockerfile & relevant app files for running a Streamlit application.
+This is a Dockerfile & relevant app files for running a Streamlit application within a container.
 The main application file is `app.py`.

 ## Dockerfile Details